freesewing/freesewing/markdown/dev/reference/api/path/unhide/en.md

 title: Path.unhide()
 ---

-The `Path.unhide()` method unhides the path so it does appears in the output.
+The `Path.unhide()` method unhides the path so it appears in the output.
 By default, paths are not hidden.
 So you should only call this on path previously hidden via `Path.hide()`.

 ## Signature